ppy/osu-wiki/wiki/People/The_Team/Nomination_Assessment_Team/en.md

 ## Team members

+*Note: All NAT members speak English in addition to the language(s) listed below unless noted otherwise.*

 The [Nomination Assessment Team group page](https://osu.ppy.sh/groups/7) lists all of the team members.

-*Note: All NAT members speak English in addition to the language(s) listed below unless noted otherwise.*
+In addition to areas mentioned below, all NAT members take part in [reviewing visual and aural content included in beatmaps](/wiki/Rules/Visual_Content_Considerations#getting-your-image-assessed).

 ### osu!